akshay0894/customerRecordsSelector/read.md

    You should have latest version of node.js in your computer

  ## Installation
-  `npm install @jdaudier/number-formatter`
+  `npm install `

 ## Usage
-    var customerRecords = require('');
+    var customerRecords = require('customerRecordsSearch');
     var results = customerRecords.sortResults();
+    console.log(results);

-  Output should be customer records which are under 100 km  range  sorted by user_id in acsending order.
+  Output should be customer records in the result which are under 100 km  range  sorted by user_id in acsending order.

 ## Contributing